Gemstone Beads: A Popular Pick with an Ancient Past

 (Wikimedia Commons)

-Ancient China’s most prized bead-making material was the nephrite form of jade, a calcium magnesium silicate, which was mined before 5000 BCE.
-Of nephrite’s many colors, green was most highly valued.
+Ancient China’s most prized bead-making material was the nephrite form of jade, a calcium-magnesium silicate, which was mined before 5000 B.C.
+Of nephrite’s many colors, green was the most highly valued.
 Known as yu or the “royal gem,” green nephrite was thought to ward off evil and injury.
-The large-scale manufacture of jade beads began in China about 3500 BCE.
+The large-scale manufacture of jade beads began in China about 3500 B.C.

 Garnets Lead the Way For Faceted Beads

-This carnelian-bead necklace was made about 1000 BCE; with its warm reddish colors, carnelian was a very popular material among early bead-makers.
+This carnelian-bead necklace was made about 1000 B.C. with its warm reddish colors, carnelian was a very popular material among early bead-makers.
 (Wikimedia Commons)

 Another early bead material was amber, a fossilized (polymerized) tree sap found in quantity on northern Europe’s Baltic coast.
 Amber offered bead-makers warm, pleasing colors, a glowing translucency or semi-transparency, and a softness (Mohs 2.0-2.5) that greatly facilitated drilling.

 Amber was the first gem-like material used for personal adornment.
-Amber beads have been found in late Paleolithic burial sites dating to 15000 BCE.
-After 3000 BCE, beads of Baltic amber were traded throughout Europe and the Middle East.
+Its beads have been found in late Paleolithic burial sites dating to 15000 B.C.
+After 3000 B.C., beads of Baltic amber were traded throughout Europe and the Middle East.

 Precious Metals Beads Garner Attention

-The earliest-known gold beads were made in eastern Europe about 4600 BCE.
-By the dawn of the Bronze Age, roughly 3000 BCE in Europe and the Middle East, copper and gold beads were already common and were soon followed by those of silver, tin, lead and, later, the copper-tin alloy bronze.
+The earliest-known gold beads were made in Eastern Europe about 4600 B.C.
+By the dawn of the Bronze Age, roughly 3000 B.C. in Europe and the Middle East, copper and gold beads were already common and were soon followed by those of silver, tin, lead and, later, the copper-tin alloy bronze.

-Creation of millefiori (“thousand-flower”) beads was the greatest achievement of Roman bead-makers.
+The creation of millefiori (“thousand-flower”) beads was the greatest achievement of Roman bead-makers.
+(Steve Voynick)

 Bead-making flourished in the advanced civilizations of Egypt, India, and Mesopotamia.
 While beads served for personal ornamentation within these societies, most were actually traded to less advanced cultures and tribes, establishing an economic pattern that would influence history for millennia to come.